 Most cattle develop immunity to Ostertagia by 2 years of age

-Barbers Pole (Haemonchus placei)
+Barber's Pole Worm (Haemonchus placei)

 Thrives in warm, summer rainfall regions and is known as the “blood-sucking” parasite